 Executive Producer Marsha Bemko

 Executive producer Marsha Bemko's television career spans 30 years.
-In addition to helming ten-time Emmy™ Award-nominated ANTIQUES ROADSHOW, Bemko is executive producer for PBS's new series MARKET WARRIORS, set to premiere in summer 2012.
-Bemko was also executive producer of the companion series, ANTIQUES ROADSHOW FYI and author of the book, Antiques Roadshow Behind the Scenes (Touchstone/Stonesong Press), published in December 2009.
+Bemko is executive producer for the 14-time Emmy® Award-nominated ANTIQUES ROADSHOW.
+She was also at the helm of PBS’s MARKET WARRIORS and the ROADSHOW companion series, ANTIQUES ROADSHOW FYI.
+Bemko is the author of the book, Antiques Roadshow Behind the Scenes (Touchstone/Stonesong Press), published in December 2009.